The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Introduction

-In this paper, we contribute to this discussion by analysing the role of the fiducial cell in detail.
-We first recall the classical framework of cosmology and the necessity to introduce a fiducial cell at the off-shell level (Sec. \ref{Sec:ClassCosmology}).
-Physically relevant observables and their dependence on the regularisation are then discussed.
-The classical part closes by arguing that indeed the classical physics, which means the dynamics of observables, is not altered by the choice of fiducial cell and the regulator can be removed by sending it to infinity at the on-shell level.
-However, as the canonical structure depends on $V_o$, each cosmological theory regularised with a different fiducial cell is actually a canonically inequivalent theory.
-This becomes relevant in the second part of the paper (Sec. \ref{Sec:QuantumCosmology}), where the class of LQC quantum representations corresponding to this family of theories is studied.
-The main focus lies on investigating how the quantum representations of differently regularised classical theories can be identified at the quantum level.
-Such a quantum isomorphisms between states in the different $V_o$-regularised Hilbert spaces is constructed in Sec. \ref{Sec:LQCquantisation} with the requirement of quantum dynamics being equivalent among all these representations.
-As last step, expectation values, higher statistical moments, and quantum fluctuations of non-smeared and smeared operators are studied in Sec. \ref{Sec:fluctuations}.
-In particular, the mapping between the different $V_o$-labelled Hilbert spaces constructed in Sec. \ref{Sec:LQCquantisation} allows us to study how these quantities scale in the different quantum representations associated to different fiducial cell sizes.
-Remarkably, it is argued that quantum fluctuations and uncertainty relations of canonically conjugate observables smeared over a subregion $V\subset V_o$ of the fiducial cell explicitly depend on the size of the fiducial cell through the ratio $V/V_o$ interpreted as the (inverse) number of subcells $V$ homogeneously patched into $V_o$.
-Physically relevant fluctuations for a sufficiently small region, as e.g. in the early Universe, would then be unreasonably suppressed in the $V_o\to\infty$ limit, thus suggesting that the fiducial cell is not playing the role of a mere auxiliary regulator but rather comes to be physically relevant in the quantum theory.
-Some concluding remarks and future directions are reported in Sec. \ref{Sec:conclusion}.
-More details will be worked out in a companion paper \cite{MeleOntheRoleof}, where a systematic symmetry reduction at the classical level and a full theory interpretation of the fiducial cell as the scale of the homogeneous truncation in field modes is also provided.
+In this paper, we contribute to this discussion by analysing the role of the fiducial cell in detail.~We first recall the classical framework of cosmology and the necessity to introduce a fiducial cell at the off-shell level (Sec.~\ref{Sec:ClassCosmology}).~Physically relevant observables and their dependence on the regularisation are then discussed.~The classical part closes by arguing that indeed the classical physics, which means the dynamics of observables, is not altered by the choice of fiducial cell and the regulator can be removed by sending it to infinity at the on-shell level.~However, as the canonical structure depends on $V_o$, each cosmological theory regularised with a different fiducial cell is actually a canonically inequivalent theory.